robertbrod/aoc/README.md

 # Prerequisites 🐍

-Python 3.12.0+
+- Python 3.12.0+

-## Required libraries:
+- `pip` for managing dependencies

-- bs4
+## Installing Dependencies:

-- requests
+Run `pip install -r requirements.txt` inside repo dir

 # How to Use 👀